dr-yst/org-x/dev-docs/progress.md

 - **User settings persistence** using Tauri Store plugin for cross-platform configuration management with atomic updates
 - **Flexible monitoring system** supporting both individual files and directories with recursive scanning capabilities
 - **Per-file parse control** enabling granular management of which org files to process regardless of monitoring configuration
+- **Complete monitoring management API** providing full CRUD operations and real-time status checking for monitored paths
+- **Path coverage validation** allowing frontend applications to verify which files are actively monitored by the system

 ## Challenges